Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction: Method

 \subsubsection{{\bf Participants.}}

 We began recruitment by reaching out to dance professors and students with teaching experience at our institution.
-Next, we connected with local BLV communities, and freelance sound producers and dance instructors.
-Additionally, we were able to partner with a nearby arts and accessibility organization and bring in two of their directors.
+We additionally connected with local BLV communities, and freelance sound producers and dance instructors.
+Furthermore, we partnered with an arts and accessibility organization and brought in two of their directors.
 Our three workshops included a total of 28 participants (16 female, 11 male, 1 non-binary), including 13 BLV participants (B1-B8b), 11 dance teachers (D1-D8b), two sound designers (S2, S6), a haptics engineer (H1), and an audio describer (A8) (Table~\ref{tab:participants}).
-Many participants had combined expertise: 11 of 13 BLV participants had prior dance experience, B3b, D4a and H1 also had sound design expertise, and B2a, B3a, and B7b also had dance instruction expertise.
+Many participants had combined expertise: 10 of 13 BLV participants had prior dance experience, B3b, D4a and H1 also had sound design expertise, and B2a, B3a, B7b, and B8a also had dance instruction expertise.